 - You can order from the breakfast buffet or a-la-carte.
 The breakfast buffet is free for kids 2 and under.

 - Have your parking to be validated for free if you’re only visiting for breakfast and not staying onsite.
 The manager confirmed that they offer this benefit to any dining guests who aren’t staying at the hotel.

 While Disney is usually the first thing people think of when it comes to Christmas in Orlando, the nearby town of Celebration is arguably just as festive.
 Celebration was once created by Disney, and it’s just about as happy of a place as the name suggests.
 While the Disney Company no longer “owns” Celebration, Disney has still has ties to this cute little town situated close to Magic Kingdom.
 And you can’t help but feel the magic around you when you step foot in town.

 Celebration completely embraces the holiday season, starting with “Now Snowing.”
-This nightly snowfall takes place in of a huge Christmas tree in the town’s center, complete with Christmas music in the background.
-The soap based snow falls every hour from 6:00-9:00pm, and it takes place from November 30- December 31.
+If you’re looking for snow in Orlando, this nightly snowfall takes place in front of a huge Christmas tree in the town’s center.
+And it’s complete with Christmas music in the background.
+The soap based snow falls every hour from 6:00-9:00pm.
+It takes place from November 30- December 31.

 Additional Things to Do in Celebration, Florida at Christmas

 If you’re visiting Celebration, Florida during the holidays, there are so many fun activities throughout December.
 (In addition to “Now Snowing.”)
 Below are a few of the fun things to do in Celebration during the holidays.

 - Attend Countdown to Christmas, a concert featuring up and coming musicians from across the US.
 (Most notably, Justin Beiber performed on this stage in the past.)